The Problem (Overview)

 The underlying problem causing traffic deaths on Texas roadways cannot be limited to unsafe driver behavior alone.
 Unsafe roadway design and ineffective/insufficient traffic laws must also be held accountable.

-The last year Texas had annual traffic deaths below 3,000 victims was in 1963, sixty years ago.
-In comparison, California, with about 11 million more people than Texas, had less than 3,000 traffic deaths three consecutive years from 2010 to 2012, and has had fewer traffic deaths than Texas for the past 15 years in a row (2008 – 2022).
+The last year Texas had annual traffic deaths below 3,000 victims was in 1963, over sixty years ago.
+In comparison, California, with about 11 million more people than Texas, had less than 3,000 traffic deaths three consecutive years from 2010 to 2012, and has had fewer or equal the traffic deaths than Texas for the past 16 years in a row (2008 – 2023).

 Unless you want to argue that California has safer drivers than Texas, the only conclusion must be the California roadway system is better managed (sufficient safe systems or more effective safe systems) to reduce traffic deaths, year-over-year, than the Texas roadway system.